-- The child's needs and welfare are paramount.
-All children have a right to be protected from abuse and neglect and have their welfare safeguarded. - Keeping Children Safe in Education (DfE 2019) reminds us that all staff should maintain an attitude of 'it could happen here' where safeguarding is concerned. - Children should be listened to and their views and wishes should inform any assessment and provision for them.
-Staff should always act in the interests of the child in order to protect them. - The school recognises that scrutiny, challenge and supervision are key to safeguarding children. - The school is committed to working with other agencies to provide early help for children before they become at risk of harm or require a 'child in need' statutory assessment.
-'Early Help means providing support as soon as a problem emerges, at any point in a child's life, from the foundation years through to the teenage years. '(DfE 2019) - 'All staff should be aware of the early help process, and understand their role in it.
-This includes identifying emerging problems, liaising with the designated safeguarding lead, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment.' - 'All staff should be aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17(children in need) and section 47 (a child suffering or likely to suffer, significant harm) that may follow a referral, along with the role they might be expected to play in such assessments. ' (DfE 2019) - All staff have responsibility to report their concerns about a child or the behaviour of any adult without delay to the Designated Safeguarding Lead.
-Whilst the Designated Safeguarding Lead will normally make referrals to Children's Services, anyone can refer their concerns to children's social care directly in emergencies or if they feel they need to do so.
-(Liverpool Careline 0151 233 3700) - Everyone has responsibility to escalate their concerns and 'press for reconsideration' if they believe a child's needs remain unmet or if the child is failing to thrive and in need or if the child is at risk of harm.
-Concerns about a child should always lead to help for a child at some point and at some point the child's situation should improve. - The school will work in partnership with other agencies to promote the welfare of children and protect them from harm, including the need to share information about a child in order to safeguard them.
-'Fears about sharing information cannot be allowed to stand in the way of the need to promote the welfare and protect the safety of children.
-'Working Together to Safeguard Children (DfE 2018)
+- The child"s needs and welfare are paramount.
+All children have a right to be protected from abuse and neglect and have their welfare safeguarded. - Children should be listened to and their views and wishes should inform any assessment and provision for them.
+Staff should always act in the interests of the child in order to protect them. - The school recognises that scrutiny, challenge and supervision are key to safeguarding children. - The school is committed to working with other agencies to provide early help for children before they become at risk of harm or require a "child in need" statutory assessment.
+"Early Help means providing support as soon as a problem emerges, at any point in a child"s life, from the foundation years through to the teenage years. " (DfE 2015) - "All staff should be aware of the early help process, and understand their role in it.
+This includes identifying emerging problems, liaising with the designated safeguarding lead, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment."
+(DFE 2016) - "All staff should be aware of the process for making referrals to children"s social care and for statutory assessments under the Children Act 19895 that may follow a referral, along with the role they might be expected to play in such assessments.
+(DFE 2016) - All staff have equal responsibility to report their concerns about a child or the behaviour of any adult without delay to the Designated Safeguarding Lead.
+Whilst the Designated Safeguarding Lead will normally make referrals to Children"s Services, any staff member can refer their concerns to children"s social care directly in emergencies or if they feel they need to do so.
+(Liverpool Careline 0151 233 3700) - Everyone has responsibility to escalate their concerns and "press for reconsideration" if they believe a child"s needs remain unmet or if the child is failing to thrive and in need or if the child is at risk of harm.
+"Concerns about a child should always lead to help for a child at some point." - The school understands its responsibility to request a statutory assessment lead by a social worker for any child in need, as defined under the Children Act 1989, who is unlikely to achieve or maintain a satisfactory level of health or development, or their health and development will be significantly impaired, without the provision of services. - Keeping Children Safe in Education (DfE 2016) reminds us that all staff should maintain an attitude of "it could happen here" where safeguarding is concerned. - The school will work in partnership with other agencies to promote the welfare of children and protect them from harm, including the need to share information about a child in order to safeguard them.
+"Fears about sharing information cannot be allowed to stand in the way of the need to promote the welfare and protect the safety of children."
+Working Together to The school will work with other agencies to ensure any actions that are part of a multi-agency coordinated plan are completed in a timely way.

-- The school will work with other agencies to ensure actions that are part of a multi-agency coordinated plan are completed in a timely way. - The school will follow the Local Authority and Liverpool Children's Safeguarding Board's procedures and provide them with information as required. (www.liverpoolscb.org) - Staff, children and families will need support following child protection processes being followed. - Children have a right to learn ways to keep themselves safe from harm and exploitation.
+- The school will follow the Local Authority and Liverpool Children"s Safeguarding Board"s procedures and provide them with information as required. (www.liverpoolscb.org) - Staff, children and families will need support following child protection processes being followed. - Children have a right to learn ways to keep themselves safe from harm and exploitation.